DMChernowitz/StochasticScheduler/readme.md

     t(S| wait) = (1 + λ_b_1 * t(S;b_1) + λ_b_2 * t(S;b_2) + ... + λ_b_n * t(S;b_n) ) / (λ_b_1 + λ_b_2 + ... + λ_b_n)

-So, at each node, the recursive algorithm takes the set of tasks that can start, progress, or finish from the state space (see the previous section), and calls the `dynamic_step` function on each of them.
+So, at each node, the recursive algorithm takes the set of tasks that can start, progress, or finish from the state space (see the [previous subsection](#obtaining-the-state-space-graph)), and calls the `dynamic_step` function on each of them.
 It calculates the composite exponential (if applicable), and set the time-to-finish of the state as the minimum of the options.
 In the contingency table, we store what option that was.

 This example produces the Contingency table: